 Step 4 - Finishing the Job

-Get your index finger damp.
-Use it to simultaneously push the caulk into the crack and remove the excess by running it along the bead of caulk.
-You can use this technique to remove imperfections in your caulking job by depositing the caulk that builds up on your finger into areas that did not receive enough.
-Remove excess caulk from your finger regularly and keep a water source nearby to keep it wet.
+Get your index finger damp with a mix of water and dishwashing soap to keep the caulk from sticking to your finger.
+Gently slide the tip of your finger along the seam to simultaneously push the caulk into the crack and even off or remove the excess caulk.
+You can use this technique to remove imperfections in your caulking job by gently pushing the caulk that builds up ahead of your finger into areas that did not receive enough.
+Remove excess caulk from your finger regularly and keep your finger wet with the soap solution.

-It is important to do this as soon as possible after applying the caulk, because the longer the caulk sits, the more it will solidify and the harder it will become to work with.
+It is important to do this as soon as possible after applying the caulk because the longer the caulk sits, the more it will dry forming a skin over its surface and making it more difficult to work with.